Differentially Private LQ Control: Quantifying Error Induced by Privacy

+The cloud runs a Kalman filter and computes the input $u^{*}\left(k\right)$, though privacy noise only affects the Kalman filter due to the certainty equivalence principle~\cite{Bertsekas2005}.
+We therefore quantify the impact of privacy upon the Kalman filter in Algorithm~\ref{alg:main} by investigating the best estimate that can be computed with differentially private outputs.

-In this section, we first explicitly quantify the ability of the aggregator or any potential recipient of private data (e.g., other agents, an adversary, or an eavesdropper) to uncover the state trajectory of an agent using its privatized outputs.
-One natural way to do so is to bound the MSE of the prediction and estimation steps of a Kalman filter that processes private data.
-Bounding these errors as functions of agents' privacy parameters will directly connect agents' privacy levels to the accuracy with which the aggregator can estimate their state values.
-We proceed by developing trace bounds for the \emph{a priori} error covariance matrix~$\Sigma$ and the \emph{a posteriori} error covariance matrix~$\overline{\Sigma}$, which are, respectively, equal to the MSE of the prediction and estimation in the Kalman filter.
+We proceed by developing trace bounds for the \emph{a priori} error covariance matrix~$\Sigma$ and the \emph{a posteriori} error covariance matrix~$\overline{\Sigma}$, which are, respectively, equal to the steady-state mean-square error (MSE) of the prediction and estimation steps in the Kalman filter.
 Because the Kalman filter minimizes both of these quantities, lower bounds on them are lower bounds on (asymptotic) MSE for \emph{any} filtering strategy.